jjeffwarner/utils/gcp/README.md

 From inside the VM, you need to do the following:

+1. Configure remote Github access via ssh
-1. Log into Github and clone the util directory
+2. Log into Github and clone the util directory
-2. run `./gcp/initial-setup.sh`
+3. run `./gcp/initial-setup.sh`
-3. Clone boulder repo to the machine
+4. Clone boulder repo to the machine
-4. Finish boulder setup
+5. Finish boulder setup

 ## Setup a static IP